jmacwan/Analogy/README.md

 Analogy provides semantic similiarity and differences between two pieces of text.
 Text can be in the form of a word or a sentence.

-A pretrained model is released to get started.
+A pretrained model is released to get easily started.
 You can also retrain upon an existing model.

 ### Getting Started: